effepivi/CT2CAD-Fibres/README.md

-## Mark each potential tungsten corewith unique label
+## Mark each potential tungsten core with unique label

 Each distinct tungsten core is assigned a unique label, i.e. a unique pixel intensity